 - Forward Offset

-Most of our A arms have the option for a forward offset.
-Our forward offset A arms are a game changer.
-That’s because forward offset A arms can give you a huge amount of room for bigger tires without lifting your machine.
+Most of our control arms have the option for a forward offset.
+Our forward offset A-arms are a game changer.
+That’s because forward offset A-arms can give you a huge amount of room for bigger tires without lifting your machine.

 They work by moving your hub 1.5” or 2” forward.
 Not up or down.
-This pushes your tire out from under your fender to give you more clearance to add larger tires.
-You can also get rear offset A arms for your rear suspension, but most of the time there’s already enough room for big tires in the rear and getting front offset arms is enough.
+This pushes your tire out from under your fender to give you more clearance.
+Why do you need more clearance?
+For starters, you can add larger tires.
+And it’s also just nice to not have to worry about scraping the underneath of your ride.
+You can also get rear offset A-arms for your rear suspension.
+Most of the time there’s already enough room for big tires in the rear so adding front offset arms is often enough.

-A smaller benefit to offset A arms is the longer wheelbase they achieve.
+Another benefit to offset A-arms is the longer wheelbase they achieve.
 With a longer wheelbase, you’ll have more stability when going up or down hills so you’re less likely to flip end-over-end.

 It’s the best way to keep your center of gravity low, control high, and tires big.